-MEFEPO will focus on how best to make current institutional frameworks responsive to an ecosystem approach to fisheries management at regional and pan-European levels in accordance with the principles of good governance.
-This will involve developing new linkages and a means of allowing dialogue between the disparate groups of marine stakeholders and developing a decision-making process which integrates a wide breadth of interests.
+MEFEPO will focus on how best to make current institutional frameworks responsive ecosystem approach to fisheries management at regional and pan-European levels in accordance with the principles of good governance.
+This will involve developing new linkages and means of allowing dialogue between the disparate groups of marine stakeholders and developing a decision-making process which integrates a wide breadth of interests.

-The MEFEPO project will require the integration of the considerable body of ecological, fisheries, social and economic research which has been developed in recent years to support an ecosystem approach and investigate how existing institutional frameworks need to evolve to incorporate this information and promote dialogue between the disparate groups of marine stakeholders and develop a decision-making process which integrates a wide breadth of interests.
+The MEFEPO require the project will integration of the considerable body of ecological, fisheries, social and economic research which has been developed in recent years to support an ecosystem approach and investigate how existing institutional frameworks need to evolve to incorporate this information and promote dialogue between the disparate groups of marine stakeholders and develop a decisionmaking process which integrates a wide breadth of interests.